How to Safely Use Your Neti Pot and Perform Ritual Nasal Cleansings

 Use Distilled Water to Safely Use Your Neti Pot

 Distilled water is boiled water which is than condensed with its steam draining into a clean container.
 This removes impurities.
 It is quite common and readily available in most grocery stores.
-Distilled water is often preferred over tap water because of its absence of chemicals like fluoride and is required for humidifiers.
+Distilled water is often preferred over tap water because of its absence of chemicals and is what’s required for humidifiers.
 Distilled water is also allowed for use in ritual cleansings like Wudu, a Muslim cleansing ritual.

 Use Filtered Water for Your Neti Pot